- 100% No Win No Fee

 Contact the Employer or ATO

 They should contact their employer or the Australian Taxation Office (ATO) to locate their superannuation funds.
-All Australian companies are required to contribute to their employees’ superannuation accounts, so employees will be aware of their active accounts.
+All Australian companies are required to contribute to their employees’ superannuation accounts, ensuring employees are aware of their active accounts.

 Check Financial Records